open-traffic-generator/conformance/readme.md

     ./do.sh topo rm cpdp
     ```

-6. Checking Lint for Python code
+6. Format python code

+    Note that if you submit any code which does not follow proper python format the CI will fail

     ```sh
-    # to check whether pyhton code has lint issue
+    # to format python code
     ./do.sh pylint

-    # we can also specify path to be checked
+    # to format python code for a specific path
     ./do.sh pylint features

-    # to format the code according to black
-    ./do.sh pylint features true
     ```

-7. Checking Lint for Go code
+7. Format go code

+   Note that if you submit any code which does not follow proper go format the CI will fail

     ```sh
-    # to check whether go code has lint issue
+    # to format go code
     ./do.sh golint

-    # we can also specify path to be checked
+    # to format go code for a specific path
     ./do.sh golint helpers

-    # to format the code according to gofmt
-    ./do.sh golint helpers true
+    ```

 ### Advanced Usage: